Placeholder-Software/Crowds/docs/GettingStarted/SteeringSensors.md

 ### Danger Sensors

-Steering behaviours indicate a direction that an agent _should_ to move in.
+Steering actions indicate a direction that an agent _should_ to move in.
 Danger sensors do the opposite: they sense directions which the agent _should not_ move in.
-Danger sensors work in a similar way to steering behaviours, each sensor adds some weight to directions it considers risky, the final danger map is used to modify the steering context before picking a direction.
+Danger sensors work in a similar way to steering actions, each sensor adds some weight to directions it considers risky, the final danger map is used to modify the steering context before picking a direction.

 ![A Danger](../../images/SteeringWithDanger.png)